The Tasmanian Government is conducting a strategic review of Kunanyi / Mount Wellington and Wellington Park.

 Access to the mountain, including to the summit, will be one of many things considered as part of the review.
 It will consider all modes of transport.

-It is anticipated that the strategic review of kunanyi/Mount Wellington will lead to a long term community vision, along with recommendations about what needs to change in order to deliver on that vision.
+It is anticipated that the strategic review of Kunanyi / Mount Wellington will lead to a long-term Vision, informed by our community, along with recommendations about what needs to change in order to deliver on that Vision.

 The review is overseen by a Steering Committee made up of heads of relevant Government departments: State Growth, Premier and Cabinet, Treasury and Finance, and Natural Resources and Environment Tasmania.